JDBDT/jdbdt/src/site/markdown/DBAssertions.md

 ![Database delta](images/jdbdt-delta.png)

-The programming pattern in line with this scheme will be:
+The programming pattern in line with this scheme is as follows:

-	Define reference snapshot(s) for data source(s) of interest theSUT.changesTheDB();
+	Define reference snapshot(s) for the data source(s) of interest theSUT.changesTheDB();
 	Call delta assertion method(s)